korandabit/profile/_posts/2023-10-28-stop-avoiding-yourself-the-ai-in-you.md

 - I have symptoms X, Y, and Z. Should I see a doctor?

-**Say more about that. **The key here is to understand that, unlike a Google search, giving more information is a good thing.
+**Say more about that. **The key is to understand that, unlike a Google search, giving more information is a good thing.
 If you add nothing to the prompt examples above, Chappy will give you the best direct answer you'd find in say, the first 10 google results.
 But treat that as the start of the subject, and follow up with exactly what is missing or oversimplified, and this is where your life becomes better than a search-engine world.
 Chappy can spell out a step-by-step implementation plan that specifically whatever you want it to.

 Many have been quick to identify chatGPT's mistakes.
 Do you throw away your microwave because the auto-popcorn sensor is only 95% accurate?
 ChatGPT may not be the best therapist, professor, lawyer or doctor, but is a very good, informal one at your immediate disposal.

-Not Wrong, but Polite
+### Not Wrong, but Polite

 It is important to understand that Chappy is trained on humans talking to humans.
 That means it is not a pure information-generating machine, but one that blends information with the inherently social dimensions of communication, such as politeness, perspective taking.
 As with all conversations, it has to make assumptions.
 Don't dismiss your friend for not reading your mind, but take it as an opportunity to communicate more effectively.